realm/unity-examples-3d-chess/tutorial/unity_sync_realm.md

 ## MongoDB Realm Sync and MongoDB Atlas

-The local Realm database we have seen in the previous tutorial is one of three components we need to synchronise data between multiple instances of our game.
+The local Realm database we have seen in the previous tutorial is one of three components we need to synchronize data between multiple instances of our game.
 The other two are [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) and [MongoDB Realm Sync](https://www.mongodb.com/realm).

 We will use Atlas as our backend and cloud-based database.
 Realm Sync on the other side enables sync between your local Realm database and Atlas, seamlessly stitching together the two components into an application layer for your game.
 To support these services, MongoDB Realm also provides components to fulfill several common application requirements: